qupath/qupath-docs/docs/advanced/imagej.md

 ## Accessing ImageJ plugins

 One application of passing image regions to ImageJ is simply to use ImageJ's commands to save the image regions or to create figures.
-But it can also be helpful to apply some extra processing within ImageJ, including external plugins such as [ImmunoRatio](http://jvsmicroscope.uta.fi/sites/default/files/software/immunoratio-plugin/index.html).
+But it can also be helpful to apply some extra processing within ImageJ, including external ImageJ plugins.

 Because QuPath keeps its own version of ImageJ internally, which does not match with any one you might have installed elsewhere on your computer, it won't necessarily have immediate access to the plugins you want.
-However, you can set QuPath's ImageJ to use whichever plugins directory you like -- including the plugins directory for an existing ImageJ with {menuselection}`Extensions --> ImageJ --> Set ImageJ plugins directory`.
+However, you can set QuPath's ImageJ to use the directory belonging to a different ImageJ installation if you like using {menuselection}`Extensions --> ImageJ --> Set local ImageJ directory`.

 ## Sending objects to QuPath